EFTEC/BladeOne/README.md

 - 2016-06-09 1.1 Some fine tune.
 - 2016-06-10 1.2 New changes.
 Added namespaces (for autocomplete and compatibility with composer)
 - 2016-06-12 1.3 Lots of clean up.
 I removed some unused parameters.
 I fixed a problem with forced in BladeOne.
 I separates the doc per extension.
-- 2016-06-24 1.4 Updates for extensions.
+- 2016-06-24 1.4 Updates extensions.
 Now it uses strut instead of classes.
+Added a new extension BladeOneCache.

 =======

 ##Collaboration